 - Provide recommendations on realistic targets and use cases for open contracting moving forward.

 The methodology is composed of 7 sections, each of which is accompanied by an Interview Guide containing pertinent questions related to each section (the annexes contain tools that will assist researchers in data collection and require completion).
-These sections cover a range of issues that would provide insight into the potential for implementing open contracting intervention in a given polity.
+These sections cover a range of issues that would provide insight into the potential for implementing open contracting intervention in a given policy.